M0nsterki11/LocalFileConverter/README.md

 The internal log/settings identity intentionally remains `LocalFileConverter` for compatibility with existing pre-release settings.

 The log rotates at 2 MB and keeps up to 5 backup files.
-It does not contain document contents, image contents, OCR text, or passwords.
-The log folder can be opened from Settings or About.

 When an error occurs, the user sees a short message and technical details are saved to the log.
 One failed item in a batch conversion does not stop later